Valencia, Bukidnon: Origins

 The territory that now comprises the city of Valencia was combined from thirteen barangays of Malaybalay.

 The earliest inhabitants in the area, presently comprising part of the Poblacion, were Bukidnon natives who founded a settlement along the banks of Pulangi River and the confluence of the Dumanggas River.
 The pioneers were led by Darwin Dumanggas Manangkila together with the families of the Binalhays, Laugas, Dongogans, Gua-ans, Lanayans, and the Arenzos.
 The first site of the settlement was a sitio named "Panglibatuhan" because the area was thickly forested by tree species called by the natives as "Malibato trees".

-In 1911, a one-room barrio school was opened, and its first teacher was the late Leon Galorport.
+In 1911, a one-room barrio school was opened, and its first teacher was Leon Galorport.
 The school site is approximately the present location of the Poblacion Barangay High School.
 Galorport, who came from Valencia, Bohol, named the school "Valencia School" after his hometown.
 When the sitio became a barrio of Malaybalay, the residents agreed to name it "Valencia".
 Finally, when the southern portion of Malaybalay was separated as a new municipality, the petitioners agreed to name the municipality as "Valencia".
 However, the use of the name "Valencia" is already seen in Spanish documents in 1893 or even earlier which places it under the jurisdiction of Linabo or Sevilla (now Mailag) in the Province of Misamis.

 The rich natural resources found in the territory eventually attracted Christian settlers from the highly populated coastal areas of Mindanao, Visayas and Luzon islands.